EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

   * __access token__: An access token is a token that identifies a series of requests to service endpoints.

+* __Trust Domain__: A trust domain defines an environment of shared trust between applications and/or services, in which data can reliably exchanged.

 ## Key References

 This document relies on the OAuth 2.0 Authorization Framework as specified in [RFC-6749](https://tools.ietf.org/html/rfc6749) and on the Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants as specified in [RFC-7521](https://tools.ietf.org/html/rfc7521).